paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2019-09-02-brighton_to_lisbon.md

 **07:18, London Victoria.** Wait 15 minutes for a Victoria line train to arrive, a feat of endurance given the oft-repeated announcement about escalator repairs.

-{% include 'figure' with '/images/2019/09/brighton_to_lisbon/london_underground.jpg'
+{% render 'figure' with '/images/2019/09/brighton_to_lisbon/london_underground.jpg'
   caption: 'Passengers on the London Underground'
   alignment: 'bleed'
 %}